Covid 19 Delta outbreak: Covid case in Wellington - worker at centre of inquiries - NZ Herald

-A person in Wellington has returned a positive test result but it is under investigation because the viral load is low, the Herald understands.
+A Wellington construction worker has returned a positive test result but it is under investigation because the viral load is low, the Herald understands.

 The worker is having a repeat test today and follow-up with the workplace includes tests of co-workers.